Dallas Symphony among 1st US orchestras to return

 He agreed in June 2018 to a contract with Dallas that starts this season and runs through 2023-24, and his tenure starts Thursday with an all-Beethoven program that includes Piano Concerto No. 2 with Yefim Bronfman and Symphony No. 8.

 “Better safe than sorry,” Luisi said.
 “We are used to an empty hall because our rehearsals are there.
-I think it’s not it’s not going to be an issue.”
+I think it's not going to be an issue.”

 Dallas lost its final 77 performances last season and announced its revised 2020-21 schedule in July.
 The audience was selected from among season subscribers.